 Now, we can’t just not talk about the cons of the job and move ahead.
 Let’s take a look…

-While the career in real estate investment trusts can be rewarding, it also has its downsides.
+While the career in consumer services can be rewarding, it also has its downsides.

 Top skills required for the job

-Here are some top skills that are commonly required for real estate investment trusts jobs:
+Here are some top skills that are commonly required for consumer services jobs:

-Like any other job out there, the satisfactory level might depend on the type of real estate investment trusts job you choose.
-Here are some of the best-paying jobs in real estate investment trusts you can consider:
+Like any other job out there, the satisfactory level might depend on the type of consumer services job you choose.
+Here are some of the best-paying jobs in consumer services you can consider:

 |Job Role||Average Salary|